pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 is a good thing :)

 Congratulations, you just created your very own custom connector.
-Now let\'s take this baby for a test drive in Power Automate, shall we?
+Now let's take this baby for a test drive in Power Automate, shall we?
 8)

 ## Use your custom connector in Power Automate

 As in the last part, we want the information about the number of the day and use it somewhere.
-Let\'s go for Microsoft Teams once again and post the number of the day in a channel.
+Let's go for Microsoft Teams once again and post the number of the day in a channel.

 Our flow contents of three actions: